 "For because of the anger of Jehovah did it come to pass in Jerusalem and in Judah, until He cast them out from His presence.
-And Zedekiah rebelled against the King of Babylon" (2 Kings.
-24:20).
-14
+And Zedekiah rebelled against the King of Babylon" (2002 Kings 24:20).^{fq14}

-The "rebellion" of Zedekiah was the more culpable and aggravated that he had taken a solemn oath of fidelity to Nebuchadrezzar (2 Chronicles 36:13; Ezekiel 17:13).
+The "rebellion" of Zedekiah was the more culpable and aggravated that he had taken a solemn oath of fidelity to Nebuchadrezzar (48832 Chronicles 36:13; 2070Ezekiel 17:13).
 The precise circumstances which led up to his attempt at independence cannot be fully ascertained.
-Still there are sufficient indications to show the progress of what ultimately ended in open revolt.15 The first care of the new king must have been to gather around him counselors and people.
+Still there are sufficient indications to show the progress of what ultimately ended in open revolt.^{fq15} The first care of the new king must have been to gather around him counselors and people.
 As all the most prominent and able men of Judah were in captivity, the task would in any circumstances have been one of extreme difficulty.
 In the present instance the measures taken seem to have been disastrous.
-The capital and the Temple were the scene of every idolatry (Ezekiel 8), while the administration of justice would appear to have been of the worst kind (Jeremiah 21:11, 12).
-It was not long before political intrigues began.
-Soon ambassadors from Edom, Moab, Ammon, Tyre, and Sidon, appeared at the court of Zedekiah - no doubt to deliberate about a combined movement against Babylonia (Jeremiah 27).16 Perhaps the contemplated rising was connected with troubles which Nebuchadrezzar had at that time to encounter in Elam (comp.
-Jeremiah 49:34-39).
-17 But all such hopes were doomed to speedy disappointment.
+The capital and the Temple were the scene of every idolatry (2000Ezekiel 8), while the administration of justice would appear to have been of the worst kind (appear to have been of the worst kind (appear to have been of the worst kind (long before political intrigues began.
+Soon ambassadors from Edom, Moab, Ammon, Tyre, and Sidon, appeared at the court of Zedekiah - no doubt to deliberate about a combined movement against Babylonia (2001 Jeremiah 27).^{fq16} Perhaps the contemplated rising was connected with troubles which Nebuchadrezzar had at that time to encounter in Elam (comp.
+Jeremiah 49:34-39). ^{fq17} But all such hopes were doomed to speedy disappointment.
 Zedekiah now deemed it prudent to send ambassadors to Babylon to assure his suzerain of his fidelity.
-The messengers also carried with them letters from Jeremiah to the exiles, who seem to have been in a state of restless expectation, probably due to the plans of Zedekiah (Jeremiah 29:1 and follow.).
-This was in the fourth year of Zedekiah (Jeremiah 28:1).
+The messengers also carried with them letters from Jeremiah to the exiles, who seem to have been in a state of restless expectation, probably due to the plans of Zedekiah (2001Jeremiah 29:1 and follow.).
+This was in the fourth year of Zedekiah (2000Jeremiah 28:1).
 How such hopes were fostered by false prophets appears from Jeremiah 28, which records the predictions of one Hananiah, and the Divine punishment which overtook him.
-The embassy to Babylon seems not to have appeared the suspicions of Nebuchadrezzar, and Zedekiah had to appear personally in Babylon (Jeremiah 51:59).
+The embassy to Babylon seems not to have appeased the suspicions of Nebuchadrezzar, and Zedekiah had to appear personally in Babylon (2055Jeremiah 51:59).
 This closes the first scene in the drama.

-The next scene opens with fresh intrigues - this time chiefly with Egypt (Ezekiel 17:15-18) - probably through the numerous Judaean immigrants to that country (Jeremiah 24:8).
+The next scene opens with fresh intrigues - this time chiefly with Egypt (^{ATTE}Ezekiel 17:15-18) - probably through the numerous Judaean immigrants to that country (2018Jeremiah 24:8).
 Neighboring tribes, were, however, also implicated.
-Whether Zedekiah now deemed himself sufficiently strong with the help of Egypt, or else it was impossible any longer to conceal the plans of the allies, certain it is that he now openly rebelled (2 Kings 24:20).
+Whether Zedekiah now deemed himself sufficiently strong with the help of Egypt, or else it was impossible any longer to conceal the plans of the allies, certain it is that he now openly rebelled (4220)2 Kings 24:20).
 His punishment came quickly.
-Nebuchadrezzar advanced with his army, and pitched his camp at Riblah - significantly, the same place where Jehoahaz had been cast into bonds by Necho (2 Kings 23:33).
-Riblah remained the headquarters of the Babylonian army, as being a convenient point whence to operate against Palestine and Tyre on the one side, and on the other against Ammon and Moab (Ezekiel 21:19, 20, 22, 28; 26:1-7).
+Nebuchadrezzar advanced with his army, and pitched his camp at Riblah - significantly, the same place where Jehoahaz had been cast into bonds by Necho (2222) Kings 23:33).
+Riblah remained the headquarters of the Babylonian army, as being a convenient point whence to operate against Palestine and Tyre on the one side, and on the other against Ammon and Moab (Ezekiel 21:19, 20, 22, 28; 2012/26:1-7).
 Presently all Judaea was overrun.
-Indeed, it was entirely defenseless, with the exception of the fortified towns of Lachish, Azekah, and Jerusalem (Jeremiah 34:7).
+Indeed, it was entirely defenseless, with the exception of the fortified towns of Lachish, Azekah, and Jerusalem (2007 Jeremiah 34:7).
 Against Jerusalem itself Nebuchadrezzar and his host now laid siege.
-This was on the tenth day of the tenth month of the ninth year of Zedekiah (2 Kings 25:1; Jeremiah 39:1).
+This was on the tenth day of the tenth month of the ninth year of Zedekiah (20112 Kings 25:1; 2801Jeremiah 39:1).